 What Is Video Cinematography?

-Video cinematography is used directors, film and television producers to convey meaning, ideas, and on-screen creative expressions.
+Video cinematography is used by directors, film and television producers to convey meaning, ideas, and on-screen creative expressions.
 Certain effects in cinematography can be used to put the viewer in the shoes of one of the characters.
 Lighting, camera angles, movement, special effects, and thematic continuity are all used in this field.
 The motion picture industry regards video cinematography as a creative art form, and it frequently honors what it considers to be outstanding demonstrations of cinematic technique.

 Video cinematography is a creative process involving a wide range of visual images and effects.
 One of the most common effects in both television and film is image continuity.
 To connect the flow of the story for the viewer, similar images can be shown at the end and beginning of two separate, consecutive scenes.
 For example, one scene might end with a close-up shot of a factory’s smokestack burning, and the next might start with a close-up shot of a plume of smoke evaporating from a train’s steam engine.

 In video cinematography, lighting is a common technique.
-Darker images and shadows may be used the cinematographer to reflect the emotions of the characters or the scene’s context.
+Darker images and shadows may be used by the cinematographer to reflect the emotions of the characters or the scene’s context.
 To create a unique look or visually replicate the script’s environment and setting, shading and brightness are sometimes used.
-Natural lighting is used some filmmakers to convey the idea of reality or a non-Hollywood feel.
+Natural lighting is used by some filmmakers to convey the idea of reality or a non-Hollywood feel.

 As the film progresses, the lighting between scenes may change to communicate changes in emotions and character perspectives.
 Camera movements are another technique used in video cinematography to convey different characters’ perspectives.
 Panning, which involves moving the camera in a horizontal line, can be used to put the viewer in the shoes of a character who is scanning his surroundings.
 The camera is moved to highlight pivotal climaxes in the script or becomes the eyes of certain characters.